 In Conclusion: When Municipalities Should Archive Social Media Content

 So, should you be archiving your social media content?
 The answer is likely yes.
-FOIA requests may not be common for social media content, but they are serious.
+Open Records Requests may not be common for social media content, but they are serious.
 If you don’t believe that any of your municipality’s social media posts or the comments associated with them qualify as public records, you can likely skip the social media archiving process.
 However, if you leverage social media to publish information about events, projects, and decisions that impact your residents, that information should likely be archived and available to the public following records retention schedules.